-Name of Interested Person Aggregate value of all interested person transactions in FY 2015 (excluding transactions less than \$100,000 and transactions conducted under shareholders' mandate pursuant to Rule 920) (\$'000) Aggregate value of all interested person transactions conducted in FY 2015 under shareholders' mandate pursuant to Rule 920 (excluding transactions less than \$100,000) (\$'000) China Yuchai International Limited group of companies Loan of \$68 million (the "Loan") 1,273 Not applicable Hong Leong Investment Holdings Pte.
-Ltd. group of companies - Receipt of corporate secretarial services 146 Not applicable
+Name of Interested Person Aggregate value of all interested person transactions in FY 2016 (excluding transactions less than \$100,000 and transactions conducted under shareholders' mandate pursuant to Rule 920) (\$'000) Aggregate value of all interested person transactions conducted in FY 2016 under shareholders' mandate pursuant to Rule 920 (excluding transactions less than \$100,000) (\$'000) China Yuchai International Limited group of companies Loan of \$68 million (the "Loan") 340 Millennium & Copthorne Hotels plc group of companies Renewal of franchise arrangement with an interested person for the operation of Copthorne Hotel Qingdao under a franchise brand and also for participation in a hotel reservation system used by the franchisor 137 Not applicable Hong Leong Investment Holdings Pte.
+Ltd. group of companies Receipt of corporate secretarial services 147